-Irmela Mensah-Schramm removes Nazi and other far-right symbols from public spaces in German cities.
+Irmela Mensah-Schramm removes Nazi symbols and other far-right graffiti from public spaces in German cities.
 But the 70-year-old Berlin resident is in trouble after a court charged her with damaging public property.

 Irmela Mensah-Schramm (pictured above) calls herself a "Polit-Putze," a combination of German words that roughly means "political cleaner."
 The former teacher has found her calling in scrubbing and removing far-right symbols and slogans such as the Nazi swastika and expressions of hostility toward foreigners from walls, park benches and other objects in public places.